Programme

 Fireside Chat

-Sowing sustainability into hazelnut farming with Ferrero
+Sowing Sustainability into Hazelnut Farming with Ferrero

-When it comes to large-scale crop cultivation, hazelnut is still is in its development phase.
+When it comes to large-scale crop cultivation, hazelnut is still in its development phase.
 As such, the famed Nutella ingredient comes with interesting challenges and sustainability hotspots.
 We catch up with the Ferrero Hazelnut Company to ask how it’s leveraging pilot plots, regenerative agriculture, and partnerships to tackle the sector’s biggest challenges.

 Presentation